 Apply the cream for at least three months, three times a day to especially painful areas.

-It might cause stinging or burning over the first couple of weeks of use as substance P is released and neutralized.
+Notes: It might cause stinging or burning over the first couple of weeks of use as substance P is released and neutralized.
 Do not stop using it because substance P will build up again.

 4. Turmeric and Ginger Tea – Amazing Antioxidants